-Encoding models for each RGC must be fitted to the experimental data before performing MAP reconstruction.
-Two types of encoding models were used: (1) a linear-nonlinear-Poisson (LNP) cascade model with an exponential nonlinearity, the most commonly used model of RGC responses to visual stimuli [7]; and (2) a generalized linear model (GLM) that augments the LNP model with a feedback loop and cross-connections between neighboring cells, and which can accurately capture fine spike timing structure and cell-to-cell correlations [10].
-Encoding models were fitted to a training partition of the data by minimizing the negative log-likelihood, and regularization hyperparameters were tuned by evaluating the negative log-likelihood on a test partition for a small subset of RGCs of each type.
+Encoding models for each RGC must be learned from the experimental data before performing MAP reconstruction.
+Two types of encoding models were fitted to the data: (1) a linear-nonlinear-Poisson (LNP) cascade model with an exponential nonlinearity, the most commonly used model of RGC responses to visual stimuli [7]; and (2) a generalized linear model (GLM) that augments the LNP model with a feedback loop and cross-connections between neighboring cells, and which can accurately capture fine spike timing structure and cell-cell correlations [10].
+Encoding models were fitted on the entire training partition, and regularization hyperparameters were tuned by evaluating the test partition NLL for a small subset of RGCs of each type.

 Linear-nonlinear-Poisson (LNP) encoding model The LNP model is the de facto standard model for describing the probabilistic spiking of RGCs in response to visual stimuli [7].
-The model parameters for each RGC consist of a linear spatial filter m, and a scalar bias b.
-In the model, a scalar generator signal $\mathbf{m}^T \mathbf{x} + b$ is passed through an exponential nonlinearity to yield a spike rate $\lambda(\mathbf{x})$.
-Responses, s, are defined as the RGC spike count in a 150 ms interval, which are assumed to be Poisson-distributed with rate $\lambda(\mathbf{x})$.
-The resulting negative log-likelihood for each RGC is which is convex in m and b.
-In practice, to ensure that the spatial filters were spatially compact and corresponded approximately with receptive fields obtained using reverse correlation with white noise, the negative log-likelihood objective was augmented with two regularization terms: an L1 penalty to induce sparsity in the filter weights, and an L2 penalty to minimize the difference between the filter and the receptive field.
-The complete LNP-fitting objective function with both regularization terms is described in ??.
-The parameters of each cell were optimized separately using FISTA [26].
+The model parameters for a single RGC consist of a linear spatial filter m, and a scalar bias b.
+In the model, a scalar generator signal $\mathbf{m}^T \mathbf{x} + b$ is passed through a nonlinearity to compute a spike rate λ .
+The RGC spike count in a 150 ms interval is modeled as a draw from a Poisson distribution with rate λ .
+Assuming an exponential nonlinearity, the encoding NLL for a single RGC is which is convex in m and b.
+In practice, to ensure that the spatial filters were spatially compact and corresponded approximately with the receptive fields obtained using reverse correlation with white noise, the MAP objective was augmented with two regularization terms: an L1 sparsity-inducing penalty, and an L2 penalty enforcing similarity to the receptive field.
+The complete objective function with both regularization terms is described in A.4.
+The parameter optimization was solved separately for each cell using FISTA [27].